 Spin the roulette wheel at the Ritz-Carlton.

 If you fancy trying your luck on the roulette wheel or testing your nerves at poker, then you can swing by the casino at the Ritz-Carlton hotel in Oranjestad.
 It’s open 24 hours so you can pop in anytime you like!
 The casino also serves drinks and tasty snacks to keep you well fueled.

 For a fun trip try the Splash Park.

 The amazingly designed Splash Park is a perfect day trip for a family.
 Kids just love playing around on the slides, jungle gym and obstacle features of the inflatable water park that floats in shallow ocean waters of Surfside beach.
 You’ve never seen anything quite like this!

 Champagne breakfast and lunch cruise.

 This exclusive cruise allows you to take in the sites of the island while sipping cool champagne cocktails after a light breakfast.
-The catamaran tours the island’s coast stopping at three highly renowned snorkeling spots which is followed by a gourmet lunch of local seafood.
+The catamaran tours the island’s coast stopping at three highly renowned snorkelling spots which is followed by a gourmet lunch of local seafood.